woai3c/self-learning-english/docs/qa/interview.md

 ## What are your weaknesses?

 Well, to be honest, my English isn't as strong as I'd like it to be.
-But I'm really committed to improving it - I spend time every day learning new words and practicing my speaking skills.
+But I'm committed to improving it - I spend time every day learning new words and practicing my speaking skills.
 I believe with consistent effort, it'll keep getting better.

 <details>
 <summary>查看中文</summary>